alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns/index.md

 Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoretical dragon that will grant you all your wishes once you find it.

-Can you have such a large platform without maintaining it? how much are you willing to invest into that?
+Can you have such a large platform without maintaining it? can you ever reach that dragon and ask it to grant you all your wishes? how much are you willing to invest into that?

 If your answer is: Ah!
 But it's cheap!
 And my cloud bill says so.
 Then I wonder what other bills you have and how their cost trend look like?